openstack/security-doc/security-guide/source/compute/hardening-the-virtualization-layers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 SELinux can also manage user roles.
 These can be viewed through the *-Z* flag,
-or with the ``semanage`` command.
-On the hypervisor, only administrators should
+or with the :command:`semanage` command.
+On the hypervisor, only administrators
-be able to access the system, and should have an appropriate context around
+should be able to access the system, and should have an appropriate context
-both the administrative users and any other users that are on the system.
+around both the administrative users and any other users that are on the
+system.

 SELinux users documentation:
     `SELinux.org Users and Roles Overview